VIN Check Switzerland

 Previous Owners

 Learn about the car’s previous owners, how long each person kept it, and how it was maintained.
-A long list of short-term owners can be a warning sign.
+A long list of short-term owners can be a warning sign or might be an indicator of mechanical or structural damage that needs constant repairs, or simply the vehicle wasn’t the owner’s favorite.

 Auction and Sales Records